4 reasons technology companies are choosing inbound marketing

 Brian Halligan & Dharmesh Shah are the co-founders of HubSpot.
 While attending business school at MIT, they came to the realization that the world needed a better way of marketing and selling.
 They defined inbound marketing as a much better way for companies to attract visitors, leads and customers and launched HubSpot in 2006. - HubSpot

 3. Inbound marketing is agile and constantly evolving

 The tech industry is all about the latest and greatest innovation.
-What was considered world-class in the tech world 20 years is now museum-worthy.
+What was considered world-class in the tech world for 20 years is now museum-worthy.
 In a market that changes so rapidly, tech companies need marketing that keeps up with their brand and evolves continuously.
 While the inbound marketing philosophy is fairly solid, the methodologies allow for enough agility to mould to the needs of the company implementing inbound marketing.

 Inbound marketing allows you to be as flexible in your marketing as a yoga teacher.
 With traditional advertising, once a campaign has been decided upon, and the direction set, it's very difficult to make changes and optimise the campaign based on feedback.
-Because such an enormous amount of work is required to get traditional marketing (billboards, TV, print-media, static websites, radio spots) off the ground, changing course can be an incredibly difficult, time-consuming process.
+Because such an enormous amount of work is required to get traditional marketing (billboards, TV, print media, static websites, radio spots) off the ground, changing course can be an incredibly difficult, time-consuming process.

 Inbound marketing, being online and providing consistent marketing data, allows for constant analysis and optimisation.
 If campaigns don't work, changing the direction and messaging of the campaign takes only a few hours or days of work, instead of weeks or months.
-The marketing data is instant (with everything being online) and course-correction is easy.
+The marketing data is instant (with everything being online) and course correction is easy.

 4. Inbound marketing integrates the online world and the real world